Savi (film): Release

-The film was released in theatres on 31 May 2024.
+The film was released in theatres on 31 May 2024, clashed with Mr. & Mrs. Mahi.

 The film premiered on Netflix from 26 July 2024 and reached Netflix's global top non-English language film chart in 14 countries, including Singapore, Malaysia, Oman, Qatar, and the UAE, among others.

 Reception

 A critic for Bollywood Hungama rated the film 3.5 stars out of 5 and wrote, "Savi works due to the plot, performances and an engaging second half."

 Saibal Chatterjee of NDTV rated 2 stars and wrote, "Anil Kapoor manages to be one of the bright spots of Harshvardhan Rane, Divya Khossla's Film."